-Political Science 2230E Section 650 The University of Western Ontario Canadian Government and Politics Course Outline Type: Distance Studies (Essay) May 6 to July 26/19 Place: Online Prerequisite: Pol.
+Political Science 2230E Section 650 The University of Western Ontario Canadian Government and Politics Course Outline Type: Distance Studies (Essay) May 4 to July 31/20 (exams Aug.4-7) Place: Online Instructor: Dr. Robert F. Jonasson Office: SSC 4141 E-mail address: rjonasso@uwo.ca (please e-mail anytime) Office Hours: no formal hours (the current situation makes meetings unlikely) Prerequisite: Pol.
 Sci.
-1020E (former 020E) Instructor: Dr. Robert F. Jonasson Office: SSC 4141 E-mail address: rjonasso@uwo.ca (please e-mail anytime) Office Hours: no formal hours but I may post an announcement of some times if you would like to meet in person Required Reading: (available at U.W.O. bookstore) Stephen Brooks.
+1020E (former 020E) Required Reading: (hopefully available at U.W.O. bookstore) Stephen Brooks.
 Canadian Democracy.
 8th Edition.
-(Oxford, Don Mills, Ont.: 2015.)
+(Oxford, Don Mills, Ont.: 2015.).
+You may use the new edition if it becomes available.
 NOTE: You may use used copies.
-You must use the current edition.
-Structure: Political Science 2230E is an examination of selected problems in Canadian government and politics, such as federalism, political parties and pressure groups.
+Please try to order a physical copy or an e-copy of the text.
+Objectives: Political Science 2230E is an examination of selected problems in Canadian government and politics, such as federalism, political parties and pressure groups.
 By the end of this course, students will be able to identify the key components of Canadian politics.
 Students will obtain a basic understanding of Canadian political history, constitution, society and institutions.
 Students will have an appreciation of the strengths and weaknesses of the Canadian liberal democracy - both in the past and today.
-Topics: Readings from the Brooks textbook are given below.
+Topics: Readings from the Brooks textbook (8th ed.) are given below.